patching...

 Thomas J. Jenkins Jr., of Gloucester City, spoke as a member of the meditation group.

-"I work at Yogawood in Collingswood, met (Tumolo through a friend), and he's someone who's very honest and has an open heart, who I could trust," he said.
+"I work at in Collingswood, met (Tumolo through a friend), and he's someone who's very honest and has an open heart, who I could trust," he said.
 "Since 1993, I've been to therapy and I still couldn't heal.
 Within three months of sitting in (Tumolo's garage), I can tell you I'm healed."

 Tumolo said up to eight friends gather anywhere from two to three times each month, for up to three-and-a-half hours, for meditation, a potluck supper and mutual support conversations.